seanfahey1/Bio668/README.md

 <hr>

 ## Setup
-Run the following commands to create a virtual environment:
+Navigate to the directory you want to store the code and plots in.
+Then run the following commands to create a virtual
+environment:

 ```bash
 git clone https://github.com/seanfahey1/Bio668.git